ohmtech-rdi/eurorack-blocks/documentation/erbui/grammar.md

 ## `style`

 A `style` instructs the hardware parts to use for a `control`.
-This can represent the component part as mounted on the PCB as well as a decoration element that the end-user will manipulate, such as a style of knob.
+This can represent the component part as mounted on the PCB as well as one or more decoration elements that the end-user will manipulate, such as a style of knob.

+The style is given as a list of keywords, which represents the developer intent.
+The intent can represent for example the color of a LED, or the brand and size of a pot.

+Given a manufacturer, each control kind (_eg._ `Pot`, `Led`, `AudioIn`) as a list of sets of style keywords.
+When the developer specifies a list of keywords representing their intent, the style engine selects the first set of keywords in the manufacturer list which matches best the developer-defined set of keywords.

+When no style is specified, the first item of the manufacturer list is returned, which is designed so that the resulting combination of parts is the most popular for this control kind.

 ### Grammar

-> _style-declaration_ → **`style`** style-name
+> _style-declaration_ → **`style`** style-argument-list \
+> _style-argument-list_ → style-name \
+> _style-argument-list_ → style-name **`,`** style-argument-list

 See individual [controls](../controls/README.md) reference for a list of supported styles for each control.